Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 Multiple Office 365 Tenant

-1. You can not handle it within the same company, as users from different tenants are considered guests, impacting the user experience.
+1. Not handled within the same company, as users from different tenants are considered guests, impacting the user experience.

 2. Users need to maintain their multiple OneDrive for Business sites.